tangrams/tangram-play/CONTRIBUTING.md

 #### Running a local server with Browsersync

-The default behavior of `gulp` uses [Browsersync][browsersync] to watch for source file changes and rebuild client-side bundles automatically:
+The default behavior of `gulp` uses [Browsersync][browsersync] to watch for source file changes, rebuild client-side bundles, and automatically update browser tabs:

     gulp

-When run, your system's default browser will open and point to `http://localhost:8080/`.
+When run, a local server will be opened on `http://localhost:8080/`.
 You may adjust this port by configuring `gulpfile.js`.
 In addition, you may access the Browsersync UI (default location is `http://localhost:8081/`).
 Browsersync will automatically reload when JavaScript or the app's entry `index.html` is edited.
 CSS files will stream into the application without a reload.
 Tangram Play will save some elements of application state, such as map position, last scene content, and last editor position even while reloading.
 You may safely kill the `gulp` process at any time by hitting Ctrl-C.

 #### Running a local server manually